Neural Spelling: A Spell-Based BCI System for Language Neural Decoding: Conclusions

 \section{Conclusions}

-This study introduces a Curriculum-based Neural Spelling Framework (CNS) that leverages the advanced capabilities of GenAI to enhance spell-based neural language decoding tasks.
+This study introduces a CNS that leverages the advanced capabilities of GenAI to enhance spell-based neural language decoding tasks.
 Our approach is distinct in integrating a CNN with a curriculum-driven LLM, promoting an innovative hybrid method in the domain of BCIs.
 The framework's effectiveness is demonstrated through its application to EEG-based handwriting of all 26 letters, a novel endeavor in the field.
 The CNS framework notably achieves exemplary top-k accuracy across all subjects, underscoring the robustness of the EEG encoding model.
 Furthermore, our curriculum supervised fine-tuning method significantly advances the state of the art by enabling the LLM to effectively learn subject-specific letter transition patterns.
-This methodological innovation not only enhances sentence synthesis quality but also sets a new benchmark for assistive communication technologies.
-By seamlessly merging non-invasive EEG with GenAI, this study not only addresses the immediate needs of individuals with diverse physical abilities but also sets the stage for future explorations in sophisticated, accessible communication solutions.
-As we continue to refine these integrations, the potential to expand the capabilities of BCIs and improve the quality of life for users worldwide remains vast and inspiring.
+This methodological innovation not only enhances sentence synthesis quality but also establishes a system-level strategy for compensating low-SNR neural decoding through language-level error correction.
+This work addresses a translational feasibility question by demonstrating how full-alphabet neural spelling and curriculum-adapted generative language models can be integrated within non-invasive EEG constraints.
+By seamlessly merging non-invasive EEG with GenAI, this study advances the methodological foundation of neural spelling systems and sets the stage for future investigations into more constrained paradigms, including online operation and reduced-movement or imagery-based settings.